bmccalmon/aqua2-spiral-coverage/README.md

 Unfortunately, especially recently, there is an epidemic of [mass coral bleaching](https://oceanservice.noaa.gov/facts/coral_bleach.html#:~:text=Warmer%20water%20temperatures%20can%20result,This%20is%20called%20coral%20bleaching.) amongst underwater ecosystems.
 This happens when the oceans increase in temperature because of climate change.
 Marine biologists have techniques to monitor these ecosystems and take steps necessary to preserve healthy coral.

 To be continued...

+## Results

+I have a demo on YouTube that you can watch https://youtu.be/iSV4xlHsjXA?si=lnjPll8GIcRspdk8